Photograph by Akiko DuPont

 Tom Chivers is a writer, publisher and arts producer.
 He was born in 1983 in south London.

 He has released two pamphlets of poetry, The Terrors (Nine Arches Press, 2009; shortlisted for the Michael Marks Award) and Flood Drain (Annexe Press, 2012), and two full collections, How To Build A City (Salt Publishing, 2009) and Dark Islands (Test Centre, 2015).
-His poems have been anthologised in Dear World & Everything In It (Bloodaxe Books, 2013) and London: A History in Verse (Harvard University Press, 2012).
+His poems have been anthologised in Dear World & Everything In It (Bloodaxe Books, 2013), London: A History in Verse (Harvard University Press, 2012) and Poems of London (Everyman, 2021).

 ‘Chivers’s writing feels refreshing and necessary, a genuine, lyrical appraisal of contemporary life.’